joshuacurtiss/khplaylist/README.md

 The application runs on [Node.js](https://nodejs.org) and [Electron](https://electronjs.org), and is compatible with Mac and Windows.
 To compile it, you will need Node.js installed.

-After you download or clone the source, install all dependencies and run the package script.
-It is named `package-win` for Windows and `package-mac` for Mac.
+After you download or clone the source, install all dependencies and run the build script.
+It is named `build-installer-win` for Windows and `build-installer-mac` for Mac.
 For instance, to build for Windows:

 ```
 npm install
-npm run package-win
+npm run build-installer-win
 ```

-It will place a compiled executable for your system architecture into a `builds` directory.
+It will place a compiled executable for your system architecture into a directory in the `builds` directory, as well as an installer file (Setup.exe for Windows, `dmg` file for Mac).